Qian Xuesen: Detention

 After the packing company moving Qian's belongings to mainland China informed U.S. Customs that some of Qian's documents were marked "Secret" and "Confidential," U.S. officials raided the packing company's warehouse in Pasadena, California.
 The U.S. Immigration and Naturalization Service issued a warrant for Qian's arrest on August 25.
 Qian stated that all classified documents were locked in a cabinet in his office, and he gave the keys to a colleague, Clark Blanchard Millikan.
 In a press statement, Qian clarified, "There are some drawings and logarithm tables, etc., which someone might have mistaken for codes.
 I wished to take my personal notes, many of which were merely lecture notes, and other material with me for study while I was gone.
 I most certainly was not attempting to take anything of a secret nature with me or trying to leave the country in any but the accepted manner."
 The material included "newspaper, magazine, and scientific journal clippings on the U.S. atomic energy program" and news clippings about the trials of those charged with atomic espionage, such as Klaus Fuchs.
 Subsequent examination of the documents showed they contained no classified material.
 Various agencies, such as The United States Atomic Energy Commission, noted that the information held by Qian was unclassified information and did not pose a threat to national security.
 They further explained that the technical papers in Qian's collection were either outdated or authored by him, and that all the documents he had were characteristic of those held by top experts in the fields of aircraft and missile design.

 On April 26, 1951, Qian was declared subject to deportation and forbidden from leaving Los Angeles County without permission, effectively placing him under house arrest.

+In his five years under surveillance and house arrest, Qian shifted his research focus from theoretical physics to cybernetics.
 During this time, Qian wrote Engineering Cybernetics, which was published by McGraw Hill in 1954.
 The book deals with the practice of stabilizing servomechanisms.
 In its 18 chapters, it considers non-interacting controls of many-variable systems, control design by perturbation theory, and John von Neumann's theory of error control.
 Ezra Krendel reviewed the book, stating that it is "difficult to overstate the value of Qian's book to those interested in the overall theory of complex control systems".
 Evidently, Qian's approach is primarily practical, as Krendel notes that for servomechanisms, the "usual linear design criterion of stability is inadequate and other criteria arising from the physics of the problem must be used."
+The text was quickly translated into multiple languages and became a foundational text on automation.
+He was awarded the Pendray Aerospace Literature Award by the American Institute of Aeronautics and Astronautics (AIAA) in 1953.